 When installed under hardwood floors the water temperature is often kept somewhat low (under 90F) to prevent damage to the floor.
-Even in mass systems, the floor temperature must be kept low enough to avoid discomfort when walking barefoot.
+In a superinsulated the floors may not be warm at all for periods of time when the building does not need heat.

 There are many claims about energy savings for radiant heat, but largely they are all false because the assume that the house will be operated so that the air temperature stays cooler while the floor stays warmer--an assumption that is not true in superinsulated homes, and in practice usually not true, since people don't actually turn the thermostat down.

 The idea behind zoning is that you can save energy if not all rooms have to be at "room temperature": for example, guest room, or bedroom for people who prefer colder bedrooms.
 Zoning may be harder to achieve in a superinsulated home, because the ventilation air movement may even out the temperature.
 If a zoned room is allowed to get too cold, there is some chance of excessive humidity in that room, leading to mold growth.
 This will only happen if the humidity in the rest of the house is high enough, and the room is cold enough.
 As a result of this, it is not clear how much energy can be saved in a superinsulated house via zoning.